Implementing a function to complete range selection and copy with one click using Vanilla JS

 That's all.

-Selecting a string takes more steps than copying, so once you understand this part, you can do it here.
+Selecting a string requires more steps than copying it, so once you understand this part, it's all you need

-There are two objects related to string selection: the Range object and the Selection object.
+There are two objects related to selecting text: the Range object and the Selection object

-The Range object is an object that holds information that indicates which range of the page is selected.
+The Range object is an object that holds information indicating which range of a page is selected.

-Also, the Selection object is a standing object that manages Range objects, and has one or more Range objects.
+The Selection object is an object that manages Range objects and contains one or more Range objects.

-Since it is the Range object that selects the string, you can obtain the Range object by either extracting the Range object from the Selection object or creating a new Range object.
+Since it is the Range object that selects the text, you can obtain a Range object by either extracting it from a Selection object or by creating a new Range object

 // Create a new Range object var range = document.createRange(); // Get the Range object from the Selection object var selection = window.getSelection(); var range = selection.getRangeAt(0);

-No matter which method you use to obtain it, the contents of the variable range are the same Range object, so you can prepare the Range object in any way you like.
+Regardless of which method you use, the contents of the range variable will be the same Range object, so you can prepare the Range object in any way you like.

-This time, I will try implementing it using a Range object extracted from a Selection object.
+This time, we will try implementing it using a Range object extracted from a Selection object.

-Assuming that the tag containing the string you want to copy looks like the following:
+Assuming the tag containing the string you want to copy is as follows:

 var hoge = document.getElementById('hoge');